 Earnings from the FWS Program are subject to all applicable federal, state and local taxes.

-If you do not have a FWS job by the end of the third week of the Spring 2014 term, your FWS offer will be canceled.
+If you do not have a FWS job by the end of the third week of the Spring term, your FWS offer may be canceled.

 If FWS utilization rates exceed available funding, TU reserves the right to limit new FWS hiring on a first hired basis.